What is a loose bridle?

 Many elbows, valves, and other similar parts are created with a flange cast on the component.
 In this case, the tube is prepared to be joined to the part by welding the flange only at the end of the tube.
 The flange is aligned with the already cast flange and the joint is made.
 On some components, however, there is no prefabricated flange on the component and a flange must be welded to the component to complete the joint.
 This application requires the use of a loose flange in pipe construction.
 Normally, welding and installation should be done by a licensed and certified welder who has been tested to ensure all welds are up to code.

-See also What is a compressor filter?
+See also What is a pitch circle?

 In many cases, a pipeline is constructed using straight pipe sections and loose flanges, all welded together to form a complete pipe line.
 Whether mechanically or manually welded, the duct is assembled from straight pipe ends that are welded together to form a virtually seamless pipe with flanged joints that are installed at critical locations in the duct.
 At these locations, a loose flange is welded to the pipe on both sides of the joint and the pipe is bolted together using a gasket and many hardened screws.